leosncz/titan/README.md

 }

 ## Actual supported features:
-- Runs on Windows, Mac & Linux
+- Runs on Windows, Mac & Linux (32-64 bits)
 - Support up to 7 seven lights at the same time
 - Directionnal, spot and point light supported
 - Ambiant, diffuse and specular shading